undefined1raven/arcv2_api/README.md

 @@ Implementing Back-end @@ [This Repo]
 ```

-##### Note: this isn't the repo for the app mentioned on my linkedin or resume, this is a complete remake version of the Ring Relay I've built a year ago
+##### Note: this isn't the repo for the app mentioned on my linkedin or resume, this is a complete remake of the Ring Relay I've built a year ago

 ## About